Indiatimes shopping

-Indiatimes Shopping was the ecommerce division of The Times of India Group, India's largest media conglomerate.
+Indiatimes Shopping is the e-commerce division of The Times of India Group, India's largest media conglomerate.
 It is one of the pioneers in electronic commerce in India and services its customers through various channels including online and selling over the phone.
 It also provided platform services for brands to go online and sell their products in partnership through White-label.
 Some of the major categories sold through Indiatimes Shopping included men & women footwear, apparel & accessories, lifestyle, home décor, mobile phones, consumer electronics, health & personal beauty products, books, jewellery, baby products and flowers & gifts.
-Indiatimes Shopping operated through a hybrid model which is a mix of warehousing and marketplace.
+Indiatimes Shopping operated through a hybrid model, an mix of warehousing and marketplace.

 Business model

 Indiatimes Shopping initiated its operation in the year 2000, being one of the earliest e-commerce companies in India.
 It has various business models.

 E-tailing

 Indiatimes Shopping sold a range of products online including footwear, apparel, mobile phones, consumer electronics, computers & accessories, flowers & gifts, home décor items, books and a lot more.
 Customers had the option of paying through credit card, debit card, netbanking and cash on delivery.